Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Next, brainstorm.
 Look through online job postings to see what's valued.

 Look at the table below.
-It's got the perfect keywords for a marketing resume.
+All the marketing skills there are the perfect keywords for a marketing resume.

 |"Soft" Skills||Marketing-Specific Skills||Software Skills|